deesebc/PostExamples/README.md

 # PostExamples

+## ApacheCamelMicrometer

+Project to explain how it works Apache Camel with Spring Actuator, Micrometer, Prometehus and Grafana.

+## ApacheCamelQuarkus

+Project to explain how it works Apache Camel with Quarkus.

 ## ApacheCamelRestExample

 Project to explain how it works Apache Camel 2.25.1.
 A basic CRUD Example, with Mock, SQL and JPA.